Opāru (musician): Cleopatra Records

 In 2005 Versailles was approached and asked to do a song for the Cleopatra Records compilation A Gothic Acoustic Tribute To Nine Inch Nails.
 For this album she covered the song "Something I Can Never Have".
 This was followed by two more releases on Cleopatra Records: A Tribute To She Wants Revenge in 2006, covering the song "She Loves Me, She Loves Me Not", and A Tribute To The Smiths in 2007 covering "What Difference Does It Make?", both produced by Gregory Butler.
 Later she was placed on the Cleopatra release Gothic Divas 2007.

 Broken Dolls

 In 2008 Versailles released the full-length CD Broken Dolls on her label Evileye Records.
-This album featured a cover of "Jane Says" by Janes Addiction.
+This album featured a cover of "Jane Says" by Jane's Addiction.
 Off this CD the track "Wendy’s Razorblades" is featured in Unscene Magazine Issue 7 compilation CD.
 This CD also prompted two US tours: the "Broken Dolls Tour" in summer and a fall tour as a supporting act for Metropolis bands Bella Morte and Ego Likeness in 2009, where she played a Vampire Ball.